 Course main content

-- The added mass, damping and rigidities that affect the dynamics of structures in still or flowing fluids.
+- Added mass, damping and rigidities that affect the dynamics of structures in still or flowing

-- The flow-induced vibrations, such as vortex-induced vibrations, coupled mode flutter, drag and lift crisis instabilities.
+- Flow-induced vibrations, such as vortex-induced vibrations, coupled mode flutter, drag and lift

-The last two sessions will be devoted to a numerical project
+III.
+The last part will be devoted to a numerical project (4 sessions).

 Examination and requirements for final grade